jacobmix/ArchipelaBot/README.md

 > - Clique: http://clique.pharware.com (Make sure it's not HTTPS. **HTTP ONLY!** NO ***S***!
 May need to paste link into incognito)
 > - Install latest: <https://github.com/ArchipelagoMW/Archipelago/releases>
 >   - For clients, and game support.
 (You mostly need to run the game THEN client or only the client.
 But when you connect can be different)
 >   - Most games will prompt for name, and password after putting in IP and Port.
+(Press ENTER.
+Don't use the ``Command:`` button)
 >   - Else connect with: ``/connect <SERVER_IP>:<SERVER_PORT> <SLOT_NAME> password:<PASSWORD>``
 > - Archipelago Discords:
 >   - Archipelago: https://discord.gg/8Z65BR2